Bike-sharing company sued for 'inadequate' locks after boy's death

 Parents of a boy who died in an accident while riding a bike belonging to Ofo thinks the Chinese bike-sharing company should take responsibility for its locks.

-The 11 year-old victim died in China after a coach crashed into him while he was riding against traffic.
+The 11 year-old victim died in China after a coach crashed into him while he was riding against traffic, Chinese media reports.
 He was too young to access an Ofo account on his phone or cycle on public roads, but was able to open the mechanical lock on Ofo's bike.

 The boy's parents claim that the Ofo bikes' locks are "inadequate" and have taken Ofo to court, demanding RMB 8.78 million (or $1.3 million) in compensation.
 They argue that Ofo should take the blame because its bikes are left unsupervised and anyone can access them.
 The bikes pose a "great hidden risk to safety," according to the parents, since the victim and three of his underaged companions were able to unlock them.